apparentsoft/BSManagedDocument/README.markdown

   *   Saves to a file package

-  *   On 10.7+, asynchronous saving is supported.
+  *   Asynchronous saving is supported.
 We set up a parent/child pair of contexts; the parent saves on its own thread

-  *   Full support for concurrent document opening too
+  *   Full support for concurrent document opening

   *   Subclasses can hook in to manage additional content inside the package